Original Hildegard recipe for 45 years

 What is galangal root?

-Galangal root effects
+Galangal root in herbal tradition

 How to use galangal root

-There are several ways to use galangal:
+There are plenty of ways to use galangal:

 • Fresh or dried as a spice in soups, stews, or curries